Ustrasana Yoga (Camel Pose) For Beginners - How To Do & Benefits?

 Ustrasana, also known as the “Camel Pose”, is a powerful yoga asana that holds a deeper significance beyond just physical exercise.
 Derived from the Sanskrit words "ustra" meaning camel and "asana" meaning pose, this posture represents strength, grace, and resilience like a camel.

-As you step into the Ustrasana yoga, you embark on a journey of self-discovery and inner exploration.
+As you step into this Yoga posture, you embark on self-discovery and inner exploration.
 This yoga pose stretches the entire front body, from the throat to the chest, abdomen, and hips, opening you up to a world of abundant health.

 • Perform preparatory poses like Cat-Cow, Cobra, and Child's Pose to loosen up the spine.